dylang/npm-check/templates/readme/cli.md

 Ignore dependencies that match specified glob.

-`$ npm-check -i babel-*` will ignore all all dependencies starting with 'babel-'.
+`$ npm-check -i babel-*` will ignore all dependencies starting with 'babel-'.

 ### `-E, --save-exact`